| Skip section navigation

 - Hand rehabilitation from a certified hand therapist can help treat arthritis, nerve injuries, and cumulative trauma disorders.
 Rehabilitation following hand surgery is also provided.
 The hand mentor robot helps patients recovering from stroke or brain injury strengthen hand and wrist muscles and restore range of motion.

-- Sister Kenny Musicians' Clinic includes physicians and specialized hand therapists who treat instrumental artists with pain and dexterity problems caused by the demands of musical practice and performance.
+- Courage Kenny Musicians' Clinic includes physicians and specialized hand therapists who treat instrumental artists with pain and dexterity problems caused by the demands of musical practice and performance.
 An early, accurate diagnosis and an individually designed treatment plan can help speed recovery and prevent future injury.

-- The Sister Kenny Post Polio Clinic is designed to diagnose and treat post polio syndrome, a condition that occurs in individuals who contracted acute poliomyelitis years earlier and now face a variety of issues that compromise their health.
+- The Courage Kenny Post Polio Clinic is designed to diagnose and treat post polio syndrome, a condition that occurs in individuals who contracted acute poliomyelitis years earlier and now face a variety of issues that compromise their health.
 Occupational and physical therapists help patients address issues like sleep disturbances, problems walking and difficulty handling daily activities.

 Improving muscle strength